ConsultingMD/DependencyKit/README.md

 ![Icon](https://raw.githubusercontent.com/adam-zethraeus/DependencyKit/main/icon.svg)
 # DependencyKit

 DependencyKit is a typesafe codegenerated dependency injection framework for Swift.
-It's is under development and isn't ready for use.
+It's under development and isn't ready for use.

 ## Philosophy